0100101101011010/food/_posts/2019-03-22-easiest-ladoos-ever.md

 ![nutrition and cost information for ladoos](/food/images/recipe-easiest-ladoos-ever-nutrition.jpg){:width="100%"}{: .image-right}

 ## Recipe notes

+I used my [Blendtec](https://amzn.to/2FrvF89) to grind up the cardamom pods.
+You could also use a mortar and pestle to grind them up.
+Note that it doesn't have to be super uniform and fine.

 See pictures below for an idea of what your recipe should look like at each stage; it's important not to rush the process!